ilenejohnson/ikjweb-events-calendar-for-divi/readme.md

 ## Usage

-Using the "Install Module" look for "Events for Divi - Tribe Ext" or "Upcoming Events Tribe Ext"
+Using the "Install Module" look for "Blog Events for Divi - Tribe Ext" or "Upcoming Events for Divi - Tribe Ext"